 Student Employment is coordinated through the Office of Career Services on each NYIT campus to provide a variety of on-campus employment and off-campus paid community service opportunities for NYIT students, which foster and promote career and leadership development.
-These work experiences foster and promote career and leadership development.

 In a part-time job on-campus, or working off-campus at a nonprofit community service organization, students may enhance their academic experiences by applying learned skills and theories in a practical setting while earning income to assist with college expenses.
-Student employment also allows the student an opportunity to interact in a global community and meet critical needs of the college as well as learn skills for career preparedness.
+Student Employment also allows the student an opportunity to interact in a global community and meet critical needs of the college as well as learn skills for career preparedness.